unrival-protocol/documentation/source/whitepaper.rst

 Unbiased feedback is hard to come by.
 Typical approaches, such as "likes" or "stars", have two major weaknesses:

-1. **lack of precision**: A one star review can be left on a product and there is no way of telling what, exactly, is being reviewed.
+1. **lack of precision**: A one star review can be left on a product and there is no way of telling what is being reviewed.
 (Is it the delivery service?
 The manufacturer?
 Their political views?
 The reviewer is free to decide on a whim).

-2. **lack of skin in the game**: there is little to no accountability for reviewers leaving dishonest or inaccurate reviews, which makes leaving unfair reviews very cheap.
+2. **lack of skin in the game**: There is little to no accountability for reviewers leaving dishonest or inaccurate reviews.

 Unrival can make precise, accountable feedback mechanisms available where they are most needed (and their absence is most consequential).
-It does this via *claims* and *assessments*, which will be explained in the section on complex objects.
+It does this via *claims* and *assessments*, which will be explained in their respective sections.

 **RECTIFICATION OF NAMES**